IN

 on the Other Stations Page, these usually signify multiple "historical" black-and-white

-photos.
-I believe that all photos included at this site that are not attributed to the
+images.
+I believe that all photos and other images included at this site that are not attributed to the

 individuals who submitted them are in the public domain and that their use does not